 Public talk: Dr Nigel Hunt on Narratives and Stress: WHR Rivers’ Role in Helping Understand the Importance of Story in Psychology

-Craiglockhart, Edinburgh 26 June 2019 Dr Hunt will be giving a lecture on the work of WHR Rivers at Craiglockhart during the war.
+Craiglockhart, Edinburgh 26 June 2019 Dr Hunt gave a lecture on the work of WHR Rivers at Craiglockhart during the war.
 Rivers tried to understand and treat the men who were sent there as ‘shell shock’ or ‘neurasthenic’ cases from the trenches of the war.
 His approach became widely known through the novels of Pat Barker, but his influence on psychology (and other disciplines) cuts across many fields.
-The talk will focus on how Rivers’ work can inform our understanding of the importance of stories in resolving war trauma, even today.
+The talk focused on how Rivers’ work can inform our understanding of the importance of stories in resolving war trauma, even today.

 Young People's Research Workshops

-Twelve research workshops (covering each of the English regions, Wales, Scotland and Northern Ireland) are being delivered over the lifespan of the Young People’s Learning Hub in collaboration with schools, youth organisations and the UK-wide links established by the AHRC World War One Engagement Centre Networks.
-Each regional workshop is conducted across a series of dedicated sessions during which researchers from the hub and or the wider engagement centre network guide and support the pupils in historical research analysis and presentation skills.
+Twelve research workshops (covering each of the English regions, Wales, Scotland and Northern Ireland) were delivered over the lifespan of the Young People’s Learning Hub in collaboration with schools, youth organisations and the UK-wide links established by the AHRC World War One Engagement Centre Networks.
+Each regional workshop was conducted across a series of dedicated sessions during which researchers from the hub, and or the wider engagement centre network, guided and supported the pupils in historical research analysis and presentation skills.

 - Shruti Raghuraman

 The Centre is supported by a generous grant from the Arts and Humanities Research Council (AHRC).